 - Cars with manual transmission must be left in first gear and with the handbrake (parking brake) applied.
-Cars with automatic transmission must be left with the transmission selection lever in "P" position and the handbrake (parking brake) applied. - If the cars have been loaded/unloaded during the night or under any other conditions that demand the use of headlights, they have to be switched off immediately after loading/ unloading. - Cars must be locked during transport.
-Keys must be secured. - Cars must be lashed for transport according to the lashing procedures in the next section.
+Cars with automatic transmission must be left with the transmission selection lever in "P" position and the handbrake (parking brake) applied, while sequential transmission should be left in "M". - If the cars have been loaded/unloaded during the night or under any other conditions that demand the use of headlights, they have to be switched off immediately after loading/ unloading. - Cars must be locked during transport.
+Keys must be secured. - · Cars must be lashed for transport according to the lashing procedures in the next section.